About Emily Isherwood

-With Skeleton Frames I released a 7" single titled 'Leech' on limited (50) clear vinyl with Art Is Hard in 2016.
+With Skeleton Frames I released a 7" single titled 'Leech' onto hand cut clear vinyl, with Art Is Hard in 2016.
 “Brazen frankness and arresting musicianship” - Bristol In Stereo

 My first solo release was a limited run (25) 4 track cassette titled 'Demos EP' with Breakfast Records in 2017.
 It was later released digitally under the title of the opening track, 'When The Half Moon Strobes'.
 "One of the most popular and stylistically distinctive new vocalists in Bristol" - The Bristol Germ